-Can houseboat villages save SF Bay?
+Can houseboat villages save San Francisco Bay?

-By the same token, the City of San Francisco will select some of the talented designers for their Islais Creek’s project.
+Also, the City of San Francisco will select some of the talented designers for their Islais Creek’s project.
 The authorities are yearning to build a new park and renovate the pier.
 The final plans will be presented at the end of May.

-Enjoy these fruitful designs which architects hope to bring a happy smile back to The Bay’s Communities!
+Enjoy these fruitful designs with which architects hope to bring a happy smile back to The Bay’s Communities!